-Pen, purple pen, pencil, 15cm ruler, Casio fx-83, Casio fx-85 or Casio fx-991 scientific calculator (available from the school shop).
+Pen, purple pen, pencil, 15cm ruler, Casio fx-83 or Casio fx-85 scientific calculator (available from the school shop).

-Students studying Maths at higher tier, particularly those who wish to continue their mathematical studies at Post-16, may wish to purchase the Casio fx-CG50 calculator.
+Students studying maths at higher tier, particularly those who wish to continue their mathematical studies at Post-16, may wish to purchase the Casio fx-CG50 calculator.
 This is also available from the school shop.

-Subject Leader: Mr McDermott
+Subject Leader: Mr. McDermott

 All students study either Trilogy Double Award or 3 Separate Sciences.
-In order to study 3 Separate Sciences - then Separate Science must be selected as an Option.
+In order to study 3 Separate Sciences - then Separate Science must be selected as an option (see p.52).